 Authors can select various characteristics such as fill, stroke colors, and opacity using the color picker tool.
 The options "Selected fill color" and "Selected outline color" will be shown for areas that the user has selected, either by clicking, tapping or using keyboard/tab controls.

 When setting individual attributes, a text label can also be defined.
-Labels will not be visible for the students but may be useful when reviewing student responses.
+Labels will not be visible for the learners but may be useful when reviewing learner responses.
 See the example in Figure 4.

 Figure 4: Area attributes and color picker tool.